OpenCrisp/Crisp.BaseJS/README.md

     $ sh grunt-tests.sh

 ## Usage
-How to use `Crisp.BaseJS` funktion in JavaScript
+How to use `Crisp.BaseJS` function in JavaScript

 ```javascript
 // global value of Crisp